I am republishing this in light of a more recent post on another book by Steven D. Smith.

-In Ezra Klein’s recent podcast with Rod Dreher, the subject of media and culture was front and center.
+In Ezra Klein’s podcast with Rod Dreher, the subject of media and culture was front and center.
 They conversed at length with each person making important points, and I commend them both.
 Klein brought up what is a fairly standard critique of conservative Christians, that is (in sum), “Why so much focus on gay and transgender issues when there are many poor and suffering people in the world?
 Surely the Bible says at least as much about the poor as it does about sexuality?”

 Dreher had a fine response, and no doubt the format might have limited his remarks.
 But I think Klein, and possibly Dreher to a lesser extent, fail to take into account the strong symbolic role sexuality has played in most every culture, and the role of the body as one of the primary means of communication.

 Dreher linked to a post of Scott Alexander at Slate Star Codex who speculates that the Pride/LGBT etc. movement may become the new civil religion in America.
 Alexander–who I believe writes as a supporter of his proposed theory, comments,

 Am I saying that gay pride has replaced the American civil religion?

 Maybe not just because it had a cool parade.
 But put it in the context of everything else going on, and it seems plausible.
 “Social justice is a religion” is hardly a novel take.
 A thousand tradcon articles make the same case.
 But a lot of them use an impoverished definition of religion, something like “false belief that stupid people hold on faith, turning them into hateful fanatics” – which is a weird mistake for tradcons to make.

 There’s another aspect of religion.
 The one that inspired the Guatemala Easter parade.
 The group-building aspect.
 The one that answers the questions inherent in any group more tightly bound than atomic individuals acting in their self-interest: